-We do not just sell packaging to our customers, we work closely with them, developing valueadding solutions to their supply chains.
+We do not just sell packaging to our customers, we work closely with them, developing value-added solutions to their supply chains.
 We use a holistic approach to find solutions that are impactful and can be realised on a large scale.
 This leads to fit-for-purpose packaging solutions that ensure that the packaged product is transported and stored safely and delivered undamaged to the consumer.

-As part of our product and process development, we use engineering-based thinking to analyse customer challenges and find creative solutions for specific products and markets.
+As part of our product and process development, we use engineeringbased thinking to analyse customer challenges and find creative solutions for specific products and markets.
 We deliver smarter sustainable solutions to our customers in three ways: Innovation in our processes, Innovation through the supply chain and Innovation in packaging solutions.

-We focus on circularity, by optimising both primary and secondary packaging, we can deliver efficiencies in transport, storage and display and finally ensure recovery and recycling of our packaging products in recycling channels.
-Our scorecards help follow-up sustainable progress and Smart Services help customers to see through the new solutions from idea to implementation.
+With circularity in mind at the design stage, and by optimising both primary and secondary packaging, we can deliver efficiencies in transport, storage and display and ultimately ensure recovery and recycling of our packaging products in recycling channels.